swarminteractive/viewmedica-wordpress/README.md

 4. Create a new post and use the ViewMedica button to insert shortcode into your posts.
 Alternatively, you can also manually insert this shortcode: [viewmedica]

-5. Embed codes can be found on your ViewMedica account at http://viewmedica.com/vm/login under the "Installation Support" section.
+5. Select a video that you would like to embed from the dropdown and an openthis code will be filled out for you automatically.
+Embed codes can also be found on your ViewMedica account at http://viewmedica.com/vm/login under the "Installation Support" section.